UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Fiber optic internet provides lower latency than cable, resulting in a smoother and more responsive gaming experience.

-If you have a gamer in your household, speed isn’t the only metric that matters.
-You need to consider latency, often referred to as “ping.”
-Latency is the time it takes for a signal to travel from your computer to the game server and back again.
-High latency results in “lag,” where the action on your screen happens a split second after you press the button.
+If you have a dedicated gamer in your household, raw download speed is not the only metric that dictates performance.
+You also need to heavily weigh latency, often referred to as “ping.”
+Latency measures the exact milliseconds it takes for a data packet to travel from your computer to a remote server and back again.
+High latency results in frustrating “lag,” where the action you take on your controller happens a split second too late on your screen.

 Illustration showing cable internet suffering interference in a storm, while fiber remains resilient.